 5. Certifications Help You Stand Out in Interviews

-Before you even set foot inside a potential employer’s office, recruiters and resume scanning software will look for those key certifications.
-That means that certifications can make or break even getting a seat in the room.
+Before you even set foot inside a potential employer’s office, recruiters and resume scanning software will look for key certifications like CompTIA A+, CompTIA Security+, Certified Ethical Hacker, or Certified Network Defender.
+That means that certifications can make or break even getting a seat at the interview.
 Once you’re in, certifications can help you stand up against candidates who might have as much or more experience than you.

 6. Great Certs Equal Greater Earning/Salary Potential